sarathsoma/learn-anything/README.md

 - [Blogs 🗃️](https://github.com/learn-anything/blogs) : Interesting blogs you can read and gain insights from
 - [Humans 👪](https://github.com/learn-anything/humans) : Interesting humans who made a difference
 - [Quotes 💬](https://github.com/learn-anything/quotes) : Interesting quotes all can learn from
-- [Websites 🌍 ](https://github.com/learn-anything/websites) : All the interesting websites one can use to learn and do new things
 - [Podcasts 🎙](https://github.com/learn-anything/podcasts) : Podcasts all can listen and learn from
 - [Newsletters 📮](https://github.com/learn-anything/newsletters) : Free newsletters all can read to get insights from
 - [Images 🎨](https://github.com/learn-anything/images) : User curated image albums